Best Jobs in the Ski Industry

-Snow groomers or cat drivers prepare and maintain the snow to make it safe and functional for skiers and snowboarders using grooming vehicles (piste bashers).
+Snow groomers or cat drivers prepare and maintain the snow to make it safe and functional for skiers and snowboarders.
+They use grooming vehicles (piste bashers) to push and flatten snow on the slope, to make freshly groomed pistes.
 These jobs are not easy to come by, but there are opportunities to progress to a position like this.
 You can even learn on the job in UK real snow centres and abroad.

 Snow Park Builder

 Park builders are responsible for designing, building, and maintaining the takeoffs, landings, and manmade features of a terrain park, either in resort or in the UK.